sidahosa/albany-cocktail-menu/README.md

 ## 🎯 Purpose

 I created this app as a personal, scannable **cocktail menu for friends visiting my home**.
-Instead of flipping through notes or reciting from memory, guests can scan a **QR code** at the bar and instantly view drink options—complete with photos, ingredients, and fun names.
+Instead of flipping through notes or reciting from memory, guests can scan a **QR code** at the bar and instantly view drink options complete with photos, ingredients, and fun names.

 ---